 Figure 7: Graphical timeline of events in Tampa Bay from March 30th through September 2021 following the release from Piney Point.
 Inset image shows blooms of filamentous cyanobacteria (Dapis spp.).

 Figure 8: Weekly summarized observations (medians, 2.5th to 97.5th percentiles) across all sampled locations for (a) total nitrogen concentrations, (b) chlorophyll-a concentrations, (c) diatom cell concentrations, (d) filamentous cyanobacteria abundances, and (e) Karenia brevis cell concentrations.
 Values are summarized for all samples within each week.
 The values suggest nutrient cycling between water column phytoplankton in the initial April diatom bloom, then to filamentous cyanobacteria in May to June, and then to K. brevis peaking in early July.
+The upper limit of the y-axis on (e) is truncated to emphasize trends.
 Quantitative cell counts for diatoms are missing for several weeks, but see Figure S6 for frequency occurrence estimates across all dates.
 Diatom concentrations are based on combined cell counts from Asterionellopsis sp. and Skeletonema sp.

 Tables